Reproductive toxicity: Effects

 However, most studies of reproductive toxicity have focused on occupational or environmental exposure to chemicals and their effects on reproduction.
 Both consumption of alcohol and tobacco smoking are known to be "toxic for reproduction" in the sense used here.

 One well-known group of substances which are toxic for reproduction are teratogens – substances which cause birth defects.
 (S)-thalidomide is possibly the most notorious of these.

 Another group of substances which have received much attention (and prompted some controversy) as possibly toxic for reproduction are the so-called endocrine disruptors.
 Endocrine disruptors change how hormones are produced and how they interact with their receptors.
 Endocrine disruptors are classified as estrogenic, anti-estrogenic, androgenic or anti-androgenic.
 Each category includes pharmaceutical compounds and environmental compounds.
 Estrogenic or androgenic compounds will cause the same hormonal responses as the sex steroids (estrogen and testosterone).
 However anti-estrogenic and anti-andogenic compounds bind to a receptor and block the hormones from binding to their receptors, thus preventing their function.
-A few examples of the many types of endocrine disruptors are trenbolone (androgenic), flutamide (anti-androgenic), dieththylstilbestrol (estrogenic), Bisphenol A (estrogenic), tributyltin (anti-estrogenic).
+A few examples of the many types of endocrine disruptors are trenbolone (androgenic), flutamide (anti-androgenic), diethylstilbestrol (estrogenic), bisphenol A (estrogenic) and tributyltin (anti-estrogenic).